"The future of great ideas will come from great collaborations." - Trevor Beattie

 - You don't like working with others.

 Lightbox Online is a programme of group learning and professional development aimed at photographers who would like to take the next step in their career.
 We are interested in photographers who are committed to developing their work and who are open to learning through skill sharing and collaboration.
 You don’t need any formal qualifications, but we are looking for people with a strong photographic practice.
+This can be in any genre – fine art, photojournalism, documentary, commercial, social, experimental, or community.

 Please look carefully at the course description, workshops and tutors and mentors who have been announced so far.
 If the programme appeals to you and you would be able to commit to attending then you are very welcome to apply.